-Before you can prepare for a roadside inspection, you need to know why they’re conducted and what to expect.
+Before you can prepare for a roadside inspection, you need to know what to expect.
 The goal of the inspections is to help reduce the number of commercial vehicle accidents.
 That could affect you, so here are some things you should know.

 What Is a Roadside Inspection Report?

 The FMCSA enforces CMV regulations to ensure roadway safety for everyone.
 Their definition of roadside inspections is as follows: